chiestroud/Migraine_Analyzer/README.md

 # :pill: MigraineAnalyzer

-Migraine Analyzer is an application that analyzes your migraines.
+Have you ever wondered what is causing you migraines?
+Migraine Analyzer is an application that helps analyze your migraines.
 This is not a typical migraine diary to log migraines.
-Users can input detailed information about their migraines and the app will help you analyze your migraine trends!
+When signed in, users can input detailed information about their migraines (including weather, temp, emotion, consumed food and drinks) and the app will analyze your migraine trends!

 ## Features
 <h5>:pill: Migraine Analyzer features its own API using ASP.NET Core and T-SQL for the database. </h5>